-Boston Properties, Inc. (the "Company"), a Delaware corporation, is a self-administered and self-managed real estate investment trust ("REIT").
-The Company is the sole general partner of Boston Properties Limited Partnership (the "Operating Partnership") and at June 30, 2015 and December 31, 2014 owned an approximate 89.5% general and limited partnership interest in the Operating Partnership.
-Partnership interests in the Operating Partnership interest" (also referred to as "OP Units"), "long term incentive units of partnership interest" (also referred to as "OP Units").
+Boston Properties Limited Partnership (the "Company"), a Delaware limited partnership, is the entity through which Boston Properties, Inc., a selfadministered and self-managed real estate investment trust ("REIT"), conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
+Boston Properties, Inc. is the sole general partner of the Company and at September 30, 2015 and December 31, 2014 owned an approximate 89.5% general and limited partnership interest in the Company.
+Partnership interests in the Company are denominated as "common units of partnership interest" (also referred to as "OP Units"), "long term incentive units of partnership interest" (also referred to as "LTIP Units") or "preferred units of partnership interest" (also referred to as "Preferred Units").
 In addition, in February 2012, the Company issued LTIP Units in connection with the granting to employees of outperformance awards (also referred to as "2012 OPP Units").
-On February 6, 2015, the measurement period for the Company's 2012 OPP Unit awards expired and the Company's total return to shareholders ("TRS") was sufficient for employees to earn and therefore become eligible to vest in a portion of the 2012 OPP Unit awards (See Notes 7 and 10).
-In February 2013, February 2014 and February 2015, the Company issued LTIP Units in connection with the granting to employees of multi-year, long-term incentive program ("MYLTIP") awards (also referred to as "2014 MYLTIP Units," respectively, and collectively as "MYLTIP Units").
-Because the rights, preferences and privileges of MYLTIP Units differ from other LTIP Units (See Notes 7 and 10).
+On February 6, 2015, the measurement period for the Company's 2012 OPP Unit awards expired and the Company's total return to shareholders ("TRS") was sufficient for employees to earn and therefore become eligible to vest in a portion of the 2012 OPP Unit awards (See Notes 8 and 11).
+In February 2013, February 2014 and February 2015, the Company issued LTIP Units in connection with the granting to employees of multi-year, long-term incentive program ("MYLTIP") awards (also referred to as "2013 MYLTIP Units," "2014 MYLTIP Units" and "2015 MYLTIP Units," respectively, and collectively as "MYLTIP Units").
+Because the rights, preferences and privileges of MYLTIP Units differ from other LTIP Units granted to employees as part of the annual compensation process (including, as of February 6, 2015, the 2012 OPP Units), unless specifically noted otherwise, all references to LTIP Units exclude MYLTIP Units (See Notes 8 and 11).

-Unless specifically noted otherwise, all references to OP Units exclude units held by the Company.
-A holder of an OP Unit may present such OP Unit to the Operating Partnership for redemption at any time (subject to restrictions agreed upon at the time of issuance of OP Units to particular holders that may restrict such redemption right for a period of time, generally one year from issuance).
-Upon presentation of an OP Unit for redemption, the Operating Partnership is obligated to redeem such OP Unit for cash equal to the value of a share of common stock of the Company ("Common Stock") at such time.
-In lieu of a cash redemption, the Company may elect to acquire such OP Unit for one share of Common Stock.
-Because the number of shares of Common Stock outstanding at all times equals the number of OP Units that the Company owns, one share of Common Stock is generally the economic equivalent of one OP Unit, and the quarterly distribution that may be paid to the holder of a share of restricted common stock of the Company.
-LTIP Units, whether vested or not, will receive the same quarterly per unit distributions as OP Units, which equal per share dividends on Common Stock (See Note 8).
+Unless specifically noted otherwise, all references to OP Units exclude units held by Boston Properties, Inc. A holder of an OP Unit may present such OP Unit to the Company for redemption at any time (subject to restrictions agreed upon at the time of issuance of OP Units to particular holders that may restrict such redemption right for a period of time, generally one year from issuance).
+Upon presentation of an OP Unit for redemption, the Company is obligated to redeem such OP Unit for cash equal to the value of a share of common stock of Boston Properties, Inc. ("Common Stock") at such time.
+In lieu of a cash redemption, Boston Properties, Inc. may elect to acquire such OP Unit for one share of Common Stock.
+Because the number of shares of Common Stock outstanding at all times equals the number of OP Units that Boston Properties, Inc. owns, one share of Common Stock is generally the economic equivalent of one OP Unit, and the quarterly distribution that may be paid to the holder of an OP Unit equals the quarterly dividend that may be paid to the holder of a share of Common Stock.
+When issued, LTIP Units are not economically equivalent in value to a share of Common Stock, but over time can increase in value to one-for-one parity with Common Stock if there is sufficient appreciation in the value of the Company's assets.
+LTIP Units, whether vested or not, will receive the same quarterly per unit distributions as OP Units, which equal per share dividends on Common Stock (See Note 9).